 Identification, Assessment and Provision

-At Worsbrough Common Primary School we have adopted a whole-centred approach to SEND policy and practice.
-Children identified as having SEND are, as far as is practicable, fully integrated into all activities.
-Every effort is made to ensure that they have full access to learning opportunities and/or the National/EYFS Curriculum and are integrated into all aspects of the setting.
+At Worsbrough Common Primary School we have adopted a whole-centred approach to SEN policy and practice.
+Children identified as having SEN are, as far as is practicable, fully integrated into all activities.
+Every effort is made to ensure that they have full access to learning opportunities and/or the National/EYFS Curriculum and are integrated in to all aspects of the setting.

-It is school’s policy to ensure high quality teaching and learning for all pupils.
-The school leadership team regularly conduct lesson observations and planning scrutiny to ensure that teaching and learning is of a high standard and differentiated to an appropriate level for each child.
-Based on the outcomes of these observations support is planned in the form of staff development and INSET to ensure that all staff are up-skilled in their understanding of strategies to support vulnerable pupils or those that have/may have SEND.
+The school leadership team regularly conduct a range of monitoring activities such as lesson observations, work scrutiny and environment audits to ensure that teaching and learning is of a high standard and differentiated to an appropriate level for each child.
+Based on the outcomes of these observations support is planned in the form of staff development and INSET to ensure that all staff are up-skilled in their understanding of strategies to support vulnerable pupils or those that have/may have SEN. Our school also subscribe to the National College Online Training platform, where staff have continuous access to a vast range of CPD webinars including many linked to SEND.

 The purpose of identification is to work out the action the school needs to take to meet the child’s individual needs, not to fit a pupil into a category.